-- 1. Reflect on the importance of "checking-in" with all group members and methods for "checking in" within a small group format. - 2.
-Review examples of ground rules and the role of the group facilitator in shaping norms for the small group. - 3.
-Discuss the pros and cons to vulnerability and the importance of sensitivity to individual differences with regard to vulnerability.
+1. Reflect on the importance of "checking-in" with all group members and methods for "checking in" within a small group format.

-- 1. Attend and participate in the following class discussions.
+2. Review examples of ground rules and the role of the group facilitator in shaping norms for the small group.

+3. Discuss the pros and cons to vulnerability and the importance of sensitivity to individual differences with regard to vulnerability.

-- 9/16 Class 4 Participation
+- 1/27 Class 4 Participation

-- 9/18 Class 5 Participation
+- 1/29 Class 5 Participation

 - 2. Facilitate your small group.

-- 3. Enter small group member attendance and indicate completion of any relevant small group assignments.
+3. Enter small group member attendance and indicate completion of any relevant small group assignments.